The Guidance Tag

 Extracts file-specific guidance

-Supports default guidance
+Supports fallback guidance

-Prepares the final request
+Prepares the request sent to AI

 Practical usage